b-lukaszuk/BS_wJ_eng/contents/camel_case.md

 [smallCamelCase](https://en.wikipedia.org/wiki/Camel_case) and
 [snake_case](https://en.wikipedia.org/wiki/Snake_case).

-At times it is useful to quickly convert from one type of naming convention to the other (hence such a functionality is sometimes built in in [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment)).
+At times it is useful to quickly convert from one of them to the other (hence such a functionality is sometimes found in [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment)).

-Here is a task for you write two functions with the following signatures:
+Here is a task for you.
+Write two functions with the following signatures:

 ```
 changeToCamelCase(snakeCasedWord::Str)::Str